tummfm/jax-sgmc/docs/usage/data.rst

 For example, if g is pmapped to 5 devices, f is also going to run on 5 devices and hence 5 times the same cache state is requested from a chain.

-JaxSGMC resolved this issue by caching all requested states on the host for a specified number of requests.
+**JaxSGMC** resolved this issue by caching all requested states on the host for a specified number of requests.

-In the above example, the Callback Wrapper used in f should be called like:
+In the above example, the Callback Wrapper used in f should be called like this:

   ::